List of Arts Resources During the COVID-19 Outbreak

 - Some benefits of publishing with a small press are detailed here.

 Another possible route to publishing your book is self-publication.
 There are many paths you might take with this.
 If possible, a professional editor and a professional copyeditor are essentials.
 Hiring a cover designer might help.
 Paying someone to code the mobi (Amazon) ebook is useful.
 Amazon (CreateSpace and Kindle Direct), Simon and Schuster (Archway), Lightning Source, Lulu, and many other companies offer “full-service” self-publishing packages.
 There are plenty of pros and cons that go along with self-publishing, for example the greater control one has over content, cover design, promotion, price, and so on (each for better or for worse).
 Do your research.
 Start here, perhaps: or here: After you’ve considered things carefully, if you decide to self-publish, maybe take James Altucher’s advice.
+Also be sure to check out Katie Holmes’ article in which 15 authors share their stories and advice on getting published.

 Resources by Matthew Salesses